Twotalltotems/GetMeOffParse/README.md

 ## Notes

+#### Cloud Code is Node now
+Because the Parse hosted Cloud Code isn’t running a full node environment, there may be subtle differences in how your Cloud Code runs in Parse Server.

 #### useMasterKey
 ```Parse.Cloud.useMasterKey();``` is not supported on parse server, instead add ```{useMasterKey:true}``` directly to your query.
 ```query.get(objectId, {useMasterKey:true})```